Photo © Eliot Malumuth, Laurel Maryland

 - The EPA explicitly included the dam and its pollution removal capacity in developing the Bay pollution limits and will be revisiting the topic as part of the 2017 "midpoint evaluation" for updating the science behind the pollution limits.

-A draft report summarizing the results of the studies of the impacts of the sediments from behind the dam and potential mitigation options and costs is expected to be released for public comment in late October 2014.
-Preliminary findings of the report suggest that the dam's trapped sediment doesn't present as significant a problem as originally feared, in terms of amount of pollution scoured from behind the dam and delivered to the Bay during big storms.
+A draft report of the impacts of the sediments from behind the dam and potential mitigation options and costs was released November 13, 2014, by state officials and the Army Corps of Engineers.
+Report findings show that the dam's trapped sediment doesn't present as significant a problem as originally feared, in terms of amount of pollution scoured from behind the dam and delivered to the Bay during big storms.
 It also affirmed that stopping pollution at its source—the larger Susquehanna Watershed—is the best bet for restoring the Bay's health.

 Re-Licensing Must Consider Environmental Impact